 While sea fishing in the warm summer months can see anglers wearing t-shirts, jeans and trainers, other fishing situations such as winter cod fishing or fishing on exposed rock marks will require anglers to wear specially designed clothing in order to cope with the conditions.
 Read on to find out more about the clothing and footwear available to UK anglers.
 Some products also have links to Amazon or Sea Angling Shop where they can be purchased (links open in a new window).

-When the weather is a little warmer, but still cold, a good quality jacket makes more sense than a full flotation suit.
+When the weather is a little warmer a good quality outdoor jacket makes more sense than a full flotation suit.
 Stores specialising in outdoor pursuits sell a wide range of jackets, with online retailers offering a good choice which will suit most sea anglers needs.
-Padded or lined jackets are best for colder weather, while lighter, breathable soft shell jackets are better for warmer weather or to put on over a warmer jacket when it starts to rain.
-Adjustable neoprene cuffs, an adjustable hood and fleece lined pockets are all features that a high quality sea fishing jacket should have.
-There are also a whole range of sea fishing smocks from a wide range of manufacturers which many anglers prefer to wear, such as this Fladen smock which is available from Amazon.
+Padded or lined jackets are best for colder weather, while lighter, breathable soft shell jackets are the best choice for warmer weather.
+Adjustable neoprene cuffs, an adjustable hood and fleece lined pockets are all features to look out for – view outdoor jackets on Amazon by clicking here.
+Smocks are a popular alternative to jackets and many sea fishing companies such as Imax, Sundridge and FishEagle manufacture smocks – view them on Amazon by clicking here.

 It is always wise to wear a pair (or two) of high quality thermal sockswhen fishing in very cold weather, as feet can get very cold indeed – especially if an angler is wading out or stepping into near-freezing water.
 Gloves are obviously important to fish effectively in winter.
 Modern neoprene gloves are a good choice for fishing, with some anglers also preferring to take fingerless neoprene glovesas they allow knots to be tied, hooks to be baited and other fiddly jobs completed without taking the gloves off.
 However, in the coldest winter weather they may not be enough and anglers often take a massive pair of thermal ski gloves as well as these can be worn over the top of other gloves and taken off when jobs such as baiting up or tying knots need to be carried out.
 Thermal hats – such as this one from Thinsulate – are obviously essential in winter, and it is worth investing in a decent one, with some anglers preferring thermal balaclavas instead.
 Peaked, fleece lined hats which have flaps which can be pulled down over the ears are also popular with some anglers, and in summer an inexpensive baseball cap – such as this one from WSB Tackle – can be handy to have when the sun is setting.
 Polarised sunglasses are also useful when fishing in bright sunlight, and the anti-glare properties of this type of glasses also help anglers spot fish such as mullet feeding just below the surface of the water.
 These sunglasses from Daiwaare an excellent choice for sea anglers.